OpenSILEX/phis-docs-community/docs/experimental-organization.md

 The main ontologies differ on the following features:

-The **AgroPortal** project aims to offer a reference ontology repository for agronomy, reusing the NCBO BioPortal technology.
+The **[AgroPortal](http://agroportal.lirmm.fr/)** project aims to offer a reference ontology repository for agronomy, reusing the NCBO BioPortal technology, as stated on the [FAO website](http://aims.fao.org/agroportal).
 The scientific outcomes and the experience of the biomdical domain are thus exploited and transposed into the agronomy domain, including plants, food, environment and possibly animal sciences.

-**AGROVOC** is a controlled vocabulary covering all areas of interest of the United Nations Food and Agriculture Organization (FAO), including food, nutrition, agriculture, fisheries, forestry, environment, etc.
+**[AGROVOC](http://artemide.art.uniroma2.it:8081/agrovoc/agrovoc/en/)** is a controlled vocabulary covering all areas of interest of the United Nations Food and Agriculture Organization (FAO), including food, nutrition, agriculture, fisheries, forestry, environment, etc.
 It is published by the FAO and edited by a community of experts.
+More information is provided on the [FAO website](http://aims.fao.org/standards/agrovoc/concept-scheme).

-The **Plant Ontology** is a sgructured vocabulary and database resource that links plant anatomy, morphology, growth and development to plant genomics data.
+The **[Plant Ontology (PO)](http://www.ontobee.org/ontology/po)** is a structured vocabulary and database resource that links plant anatomy, morphology, growth and development to plant genomics data.
+The URL provided [here](http://browser.planteome.org/amigo) redirects visitors to the Planteome website since PO is developed by the Planteome Project, alongside with other reference ontologies listed in the [Planteome Ontologies webpage](http://planteome.org/node/1).

-The **Planteome** project is a centralized platform where reference ontologies for plants will be used to access plant genomics data.
+The **[Planteome](http://planteome.org/)** project is a centralized platform where reference ontologies for plants will be used to access plant genomics data.

-The **Crop Ontology (CO)** current objective is to compile validated concepts along with their inter-relationships on anatomy, structure and phenotype of crops, on trait mesurement and methods, as well as on germplasm with the multi-crop passport terms.
+The **[Crop Ontology (CO)](http://www.cropontology.org/)** current objective is to compile validated concepts along with their inter-relationships on anatomy, structure and phenotype of crops, on trait mesurement and methods, as well as on germplasm with the multi-crop passport terms.

-The **Unit Ontology** gathers metrical units for use in conjunction with **PATO** (Phenotype And Trait Ontology), which is a phenotypic quality ontology.
+The **[Unit Ontology](http://www.ontobee.org/ontology/UO)** gathers metrical units for use in conjunction with **[PATO](http://obofoundry.org/ontology/pato.html)** (Phenotype And Trait Ontology), which is a phenotypic quality ontology.

 `Variable Definition`.
 Text defining clearly the concept underlying the new variable.
 This definition should ideally be provided in English.